• Home

 Early Entry & Extended Evening Hours

-Starting in October 2021, Disney Resort guests including Shades of Green guests will be eligible for the new Early Entry & Extended Evening Hours that replace Extra Magic Hours.
+Disney Deluxe Resort guests including Shades of Green guests are eligible for Early Entry & Extended Evening Hours that replace Extra Magic Hours.

 Guests may both enter every theme park early, and stay late on select days at select Walt Disney World theme parks.